LAripping/laripping.github.io/_posts/2021-04-29-noobs-guide-to-osep.md

 A tip for time-management?
 Easy:

-{% include tip.html content="No need to tactically break up with your significant other every Friday, just let them know beforehand that you'll be MIA on all evenings for the next 2 or 3 months risking the consequences. " %}
+{% include tip.html title="Tip:" content="No need to tactically break up with your significant other every Friday, just let them know beforehand that you'll be MIA on all evenings for the next 2 or 3 months risking the consequences. " %}

   <img src="https://i.kym-cdn.com/entries/icons/original/000/022/138/highresrollsafe.jpg"   />